AdobeDocs/experience-platform.de-DE/help/segmentation/tutorials/governance.md

 >
 >For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).

-Alle Anfragen, die eine Payload enthalten (also POST-, PUT- und PATCH-Anfragen), erfordern eine zusätzliche Kopfzeile:
+Bei allen Anfragen mit einer Payload (POST, PUT, PATCH) ist eine zusätzliche Kopfzeile erforderlich:

 - Content-Type: application/json

 ## Look up a merge policy for a segment definition {#merge-policy}

 Dieser Workflow beginnt mit dem Zugriff auf ein bekanntes Zielgruppensegment.
 Segments that are enabled for use in [!DNL Real-time Customer Profile] contain a merge policy ID within their segment definition.
-Diese Zusammenführungsrichtlinie enthält Informationen darüber, welche Datensätze in das Segment aufgenommen werden sollen, die wiederum alle zutreffenden Datennutzungsbezeichnungen enthalten.
+Diese Zusammenführungsrichtlinie enthält Informationen darüber, welche Datensätze in das Segment eingeschlossen werden sollen, die wiederum alle entsprechenden Beschriftungen zur Datennutzung enthalten.

 Using the [!DNL Segmentation] API, you can look up a segment definition by its ID to find its associated merge policy.